-The EDI-51V displays the measured frequency in terms of the time period, frequency squared, or the value of the measured parameter directly in proper engineering units.
+The EDI-51V displays the measured frequency in terms of the period, frequency squared, or the value of the measured parameter directly in proper engineering units.
 It can also store calibration coefficients of up to 500 vibrating wire transducers which allow the values to be presented in proper engineering units.

 Individual “Test Certificate” is provided with each transducer where the Calibration coefficients are given.
-The gage factor is given in the test certificate and the zero reading in frequency2 (digits) at the time of installation are used for setting up the transducer coefficients in the readout unit.
+The gage factor is given in the test certificate and the zero reading in frequency2 (digits) at the time of installation is used for setting up the transducer coefficients in the readout unit.

 For polynomial linearity correction, the Test certificate provides a factory zero reading in frequency2.

 Polynomial linearity correction uses a formula for the pressure which is calculated by the following equation:

 P = A (R1)² + B(R1)² + C (MPa) whereP = pressure in the engineering unitR1 = current reading in digits during observationA, B, C = polynomial constants

 The polynomial constants are stored in model EDI-51V memory to give linearity-corrected data of the parameter in engineering units.

 The model EDI-51V vibrating wire indicator also displays and records the temperature of the transducer directly in degrees Centigrade, for transducers with a built-in interchangeable thermistor.
 Except for the temperature sensor, every Encardio Rite vibrating wire sensor has a thermistor included in it for temperature measurement, unless the customer does not require it.